Hardness: Indentation hardness

 Indentation hardness measures the resistance of a sample to material deformation due to a constant compression load from a sharp object.
 Tests for indentation hardness are primarily used in engineering and metallurgy.
 The tests work on the basic premise of measuring the critical dimensions of an indentation left by a specifically dimensioned and loaded indenter.
 Common indentation hardness scales are Rockwell, Vickers, Shore, and Brinell, amongst others.

 Rebound hardness

 Rebound hardness, also known as dynamic hardness, measures the height of the "bounce" of a diamond-tipped hammer dropped from a fixed height onto a material.
 This type of hardness is related to elasticity.
 The device used to take this measurement is known as a scleroscope.
 Two scales that measures rebound hardness are the Leeb rebound hardness test and Bennett hardness scale.
 Ultrasonic Contact Impedance (UCI) method determines hardness by measuring the frequency of an oscillating rod.
 The rod consists of a metal shaft with vibrating element and a pyramid-shaped diamond mounted on one end.

 Hardening

 There are five hardening processes: Hall-Petch strengthening, work hardening, solid solution strengthening, precipitation hardening, and martensitic transformation.

-Physics
+In solid mechanics

 In solid mechanics, solids generally have three responses to force, depending on the amount of force and the type of material: